AJ Kumar signature

 // Where Are You Right Now?

-Most content problems aren’t creativity problems.
+Most content problems aren’t creative problems.
 They’re architecture problems.
-See which pattern you recognize.
+See which of these patterns you recognize.

 If any of these feel familiar, the solution isn’t more content.

-It’s the system that connects content to authority.
+It’s the system that makes every piece of content compound.

 // Go Deeper